zion-sati/fui-as/WHY_FUI_EFFINDOM.md

 #### 2. The Monoliths (Flutter Web)
 Flutter Web is the closest thing to EffinDom on the market, but it is fundamentally a **mobile framework shoved into a browser tab**.
 Flutter was built for iOS and Android first; web support was retrofitted years later.
 The web is a compile target, not the design target.
 *   **The Flaw:** Flutter forces you to write Dart.
-Worse, it compiles the Skia engine, the Dart runtime, and your app logic into one massive, multi-megabyte monolithic payload.
-If a user visits two different Flutter apps, they download the engine twice.
+It compiles the Skia engine, the Dart runtime, and your app into one massive, multi-megabyte monolithic payload.
+Visit two Flutter apps, download the engine twice.
 You cannot lazy-load routes efficiently.
 It breaks the URL distribution model of the web.
-*   **The EffinDom Fix:** EffinDom uses a **Web DLL Architecture**.
-The heavy C++ render engine (`effindom-core.wasm`), the UI framework (`effindom-ui.wasm`), the `.ttf` fonts, and the ICU data are cached globally on a CDN.
-Once downloaded, they are reused forever across *any* application built with EffinDom.
-Your actual application payload is just your business logic—typically around 100KB.
-Furthermore, EffinDom is a **C-ABI Display Server**.
-You don't have to write Dart.
-You can write your app in AssemblyScript, Rust, or Kotlin (FUI-KT, coming soon).
+*   **The EffinDom Fix:** The Web DLL split (explained above) means the engine is cached once and shared across every app.
+Plus, EffinDom is a **C-ABI Display Server** — you're not locked into Dart.
+Write AssemblyScript, Rust, or Kotlin (FUI-KT, coming soon).
 Every language a first-class citizen.

 #### 3. The Desktop Transplants (Egui, Iced)
 The Rust community hates the DOM, so they often turn to native GUI engines like `egui` or `iced` compiled to WASM.
 *   **The Flaw:** These are desktop frameworks that treat the browser as a dumb glass panel.
-They statically link their own text shaping and GPU rasterizers, resulting in **5MB to 15MB** app payloads.
+They statically link their own text shaping and GPU rasterizers, producing **5MB to 15MB** app payloads.
 When deployed to the web, they completely break mobile text input (IME) because they try to manually calculate keystrokes instead of using the OS.
 *   **The EffinDom Fix:** EffinDom treats the browser as a **Hardware Abstraction Layer (HAL)**.
-Instead of fighting mobile keyboards, its JS Bridge projects a perfectly synced Hidden DOM over the canvas.
-This tricks iOS and Android into providing their native text selection handles, autocorrect, and IME composition natively.
+Instead of fighting mobile keyboards, its JS Bridge projects a perfectly synced Hidden DOM over the canvas, letting iOS and Android provide native text selection handles, autocorrect, and IME composition.
 For media, it doesn't decode JPEGs in WASM; it uses the browser's native hardware-accelerated image decoding to pipe pixels directly into VRAM.
 It doesn't fight the browser; it orchestrates it.

 #### 4. Compose Multiplatform / Skiko
 JetBrains built Compose Multiplatform on top of Skiko — their Skia bindings for Kotlin.
 Skiko was created for Compose Desktop (JVM) first; WASM support came later as a port.
 It's the most credible Kotlin-to-GPU story out there, but like the others it started somewhere else and arrived on the web as an afterthought.
 *   **The Flaw:** Desktop-first architecture ported to the browser.
 Compose ties you to the Gradle/JVM ecosystem and a Compose-specific component model.
 Targeting WASM means shipping the Kotlin/Wasm runtime plus Skiko's Skia bindings, inflating payload sizes and coupling your app to JetBrains' rendering pipeline.
-The web is not a first-class target — it's a compile target.
 *   **The EffinDom Fix:** EffinDom was born on the web.
 FUI-KT will render Kotlin directly through EffinDom's Tier 1/2 C-ABI — the same pipeline FUI-AS and FUI-RS use, purpose-built for the browser from day one.
 No Gradle, no Compose component model, no Skiko dependency.
 Write Kotlin, target the same GPU backend, ship a lean WASM payload.
 The runtime is already cached.
 Your app is just your app.

 ---